-No one may record hours worked on another’s worksheet or clock in on behalf of another employee.
-Any employee, who tampers with his/her own time card, or another employee’s time card, may be subjected to disciplinary action, up to and including release from at-will employment with the Community School.
+No one may record hours worked on another’s worksheet or clock in on behalf of another employee, with the exception of supervisors adjusting time.
+Any non-supervisory employee, who tampers with his/her own time card, or another employee’s time card, may be subjected to disciplinary action, up to and including release from at-will employment with the Community School.

 Attendance and Tardiness

 All employees, whether exempt or non-exempt, are expected to arrive at work consistently and on time.
 All certificated employees are to arrive to work by 8:00 AM.
 The end of the work day is at 4:00 PM.
 All classified staff are to adhere to the start and end time stated in their at-will agreement.
-All certificated faculty are to report to morning circle on the Large Yard no later than 8:30 AM unless deemed exempt by the Community School Principal.

 Absenteeism and tardiness negatively affects the Community School’s ability to implement its educational program and disrupts consistency in students’ learning.
 Additionally, absenteeism and/or tardiness are detrimental to maintaining a positive school culture and can negatively impact the school community.

-If you find it necessary to be absent or late, you are expected to telephone, text and email the Principal, Director of Instruction, and Office Manager as soon as possible but no later than one and a half hours before the start of the workday.
-Time missed should not be considered approved unless confirmation is received directly from the Principal.
+If you find it necessary to be absent or late, you are expected to telephone, text and email your Supervisor, Office Manager, and Deputy Director as soon as possible but no later than one and a half hours before the start of the workday.
+Time missed should not be considered approved unless confirmation is received directly from your supervisor.
 If you are absent from work longer than one day, you are expected to keep the Principal sufficiently informed of your situation.

 As noted in the section of this Handbook concerning prohibited conduct, excessive or unexcused absences or tardiness may result in disciplinary action up to and including release from at-will employment with the Community School at the discretion of the Principal.
-Absence for more than three (3) consecutive days without notifying the Principal will be considered a voluntary resignation from employment.
+Absence for more than three (3) consecutive days without notifying your Supervisor will be considered a voluntary resignation from employment.

 Employee Reviews and Evaluations

-Each employee will receive periodic performance reviews conducted by the Principal or supervising administrator.
+Each employee will receive periodic performance reviews conducted by the appropriate supervisor.
 Performance evaluations will be conducted annually, on or about the anniversary date of your employment with the Community School for Creative Education.
 The frequency of performance evaluations may vary depending upon length of service, job position, past performance, changes in job duties, or recurring performance problems.

 Your performance evaluations may review factors such as the quality and quantity of the work you perform, your knowledge of the job, your initiative, your work attitude, and your attitude toward others.
 The performance evaluations are intended to make you aware of your progress, areas for improvement, and objectives or goals for future work performance.
 Favorable performance evaluations do not guarantee increases in salary or promotions.
 Salary increases and promotions are solely within the discretion of the Community School and depend upon many factors in addition to performance.
-After the review, you will be required to sign the evaluation report simply to acknowledge that it has been presented to you, that you have discussed it with the Principal or supervising administrator, and that you are aware of its contents.
+After the review, you will be required to sign the evaluation report simply to acknowledge that it has been presented to you, that you have discussed it with your Supervisor, and that you are aware of its contents.

-Newly hired employees will have their performance goals reviewed by the Principal or supervising administrator within the first ninety (90) days of employment.
+Newly hired employees will have their performance goals reviewed by their Supervisor within the first ninety (90) days of employment.

 Your potential for advancement will be based largely upon your job performance.
-On a periodic basis, the Principal will review your job performance with you in order to establish goals for future performance and to discuss your current performance.
+On a periodic basis, your Supervisor will review your job performance with you in order to establish goals for future performance and to discuss your current performance.
 CSCE’s evaluation system will in no way alter the At-Will employment relationship.

 Personnel Files and Record Keeping Protocols